 If you are preparing to file for divorce, retain the Mesa divorce lawyers at Edwards & Petersen | PLC.
 We can help you navigate the long and complicated road ahead, working tirelessly to ease your burden and help you find positive solutions to any problems that arise along the way.

 In Arizona, you can only file for divorce if you or your spouse has been a resident of the state or stationed there as a member of the armed forces for at least 90 days prior to the date of filing.

 When it comes to issues such as child support and custody, Arizona follows a very specific set of rules on when and where a court can decide child support and parenting time issues.
 Any children involved must have lived in Arizona for at least six months before filing.
 Additionally, the state must be the primary residence of your children.

 Grounds for Divorce

-However, Arizona is one of the few states that recognize “Covenant Marriage” as a higher form of marriage.
+However, Arizona is one of the few states that recognize “covenant marriage” as a higher form of marriage.

-- The Respondent (the other party) has committed adultery.
+- The other party has committed adultery.

 - The spouses have been living apart for at least two years prior to the filing.